 Portrait of Fafá.
 Now 79 years old, fisherman, diver, dockworker and later crewman on container ships.
 Fafá’s life and professional trajectory is common amongst many Cape Verdean men of his generation.

-Included in Project Xalabas are multimedia workshops to train young people from the neighborhoods of Achada Grande and Lém Ferreira in the areas of photography, image capture, video editing, illustration, mapping and community journalism.
-The intention is to give young people the tools to create their own stories and promote community tourism.
+As well as making work in the local community local artists will engage in multimedia workshops to train young people from the neighbourhoods of Achada Grande and Lém Ferreira in photography, image capture, video editing, illustration, mapping and community journalism.
+With these tools The intention is to give young people the tools to create their own stories and promote community tourism.

 Curator: Lorenzo Bordonaro